dannsam/xenko-docs/manual/game-studio/archetypes.md

 ![Create derived asset](media/archetypes-three-spheres.png)

-* If the property in the archetype and the derived asset is **identical**, the derived asset inherits changes from the archetype for that property.

-* If the property in the archetype and the derived asset is **different**, the derived asset doesn't inherit changes from the archetype for that property.

 You can derive an asset from an archetype, then in turn derive another asset from that derived asset.
 This way you can create different layers of assets to keep your project organized:

 ```cs